Cost of Living in Mauritius

 Water, Electricity and Gas tariff

-Mauritius’s water, Gas and electricity cost is relatively low compared to other countries.
+Mauritius’s water, Gas, and Electricity cost is relatively low compared to other countries.
 The average cost of utilities for a small apartment is approximately $50 (2500RS). in monthly rent However, if you have a larger apartment or a house, the cost of utilities can increase to around 7,000 MUR per month, equivalent to about $140.
 Heating is not needed in general, in the highlands Curepipe area, some people use a chimney.
-But have in mind that an Aircon could be needed in Summer time.
+But keep in mind that an Aircon could be needed in summertime.

 |Central Electric Board (CEB) Government||Central Water Authority (CWA) Government||Gas (Private)|

 |Tarife 120||Domestic Tariff||Cooking gas cylinder price in Mauritius|